Northern Ireland Game of Thrones® territory

 Located nearby, nestled at the foot of Glendun – one of the Nine Glens of Antrim – is the village of Cushendun, designed in the style of a Cornish village by eminent architect Clough Williams-Ellis.

-Murlough Bay – Renly’s Camp and Slavers’ Bay
+Murlough Bay – Renly’s Camp, The Stormlands and Slaver's Bay, Essos

 Murlough Bay, or Slavers’ Bay as it will be known to fans, is located in North East County Antrim.